mesosphere-backup/cassandra-mesos-deprecated/docs/docs/configuration-and-state.md

 * `CONFIG_UPDATE` is the task that just updates Cassandra configuration files.
   This task does not spawn a process.

-Lifetime of a task is notified using the standrad Mesos mechanisms.
-It's the scheduler's responsibility to cancel
+The lifecycle of a task is communicated via the standard Mesos messages.

 ## Framework messages

-The scheduler inquires status information periodically via so called Mesos framework messages.
-Framework messages are neither guaranteed to be delivered at all nor guaranteed to arrive in order.
+The scheduler requests status information from executors periodically via so called Mesos framework messages.
+Framework messages are not guaranteed to arrive in order or to even be delivered at all.

 Cassandra-on-Mesos uses two kinds of status request/response framework messages: